 Is Your Mutual Fund Taking Too Much Risk?

-In December, I took another look at how the subprime-mortgage mess was affecting various types of mutual funds and how it's likely to affect them in the future.
+In 2008, many investors felt like they had nowhere to hide.
+Investment types that many investors thought might offer shelter during inclement weather for the stock market--such as bond funds and commodities--posted painful losses.
 Such blowups highlight the facts that investing comes with risks and that some investments are riskier than others.
-Identifying those risks, and figuring out how much you're willing to tolerate, is one of the most important aspects of long-term investing.
+Identifying those risks, in addition to figuring out how much you're willing to tolerate, is one of the most important aspects of long-term investing.

 Unfortunately, there's no single definition of risk that works for everybody, but there are some key measures that will usually give you a good approximation.
 They're not perfect--there are often hidden risks lurking--but they're certainly better than guesswork.
-Here are some of the most useful ways to look at mutual fund risk.
+In last week's column, Katie Rushkewicz detailed how Morningstar's new Chart feature can help you size up how volatile a fund has been in the past.
+Here are some other ways of looking at mutual fund risk and volatility.

 Backward-Looking Risk Measures